prembioinfo/Metagenomics-A/README.md

 Spare some time to read this and make sure to peep into our work design.
 Trust us, you won't regret it!🤔

 Before we start.
 We want to ask you some questions.
-Do you know why microbes are so important? :thinking_face:
-Though, we can't see them through our normal eyes, still they hold an important place in this world.
+Do you know why microbes are so important? 🤔 Though, we can't see them through our normal eyes, still they hold an important place in this world.
 Why?🤔

 Are you going to say that they are important because they are the oldest inhabitants of this planet or are very popular as they are found everywhere? :sweat_smile: